dotlouis/ng-chrome-permissions/README.md

 # Introduction

 The way Chrome handles permissions is not flexible (all or nothing).
-This module allow to have finer control on which permissions is granted and which is denied.
+This module allows to have finer control over which permission is granted and which is denied.

-Besides, it uses callbacks and we all know Promises are here to stay ([and for a reason](http://spion.github.io/posts/why-i-am-switching-to-promises.html)).
-So this module makes uses of [bluebird's Promise](https://github.com/petkaantonov/bluebird) for you to consume.
+Besides, the module makes uses of [bluebird's Promises](https://github.com/petkaantonov/bluebird) for you to consume instead of usual callbacks.

-Basically ng-chrome-permissions is a convenient wrapper of the chrome.permissions api.
+Basically ng-chrome-permissions is a convenient wrapper of the *chrome.permissions* api.

 ## Installation